-JOURNEY TO ANTARCTICA: THE WHITE CONTINENT 14 DAYS/11 NIGHTS-ABOARD NATIONAL GEOGRAPHIC EXPLORER, NATIONAL GEOGRAPHIC ORION, AND NATIONAL GEOGRAPHIC ENDURANCE PRICING FROM \$14,680 (See pages 46-51 for details.) raveling aboard our state-of-the-art luxury expedition ships, encounter the spectacular Antarctic Peninsula and the surrounding islands and waterways.
-Glide around enormous icebergs by Zodiac, photograph the penguin colonies, hike, and kayak in complete tranquility.
-EXPEDITION HIGHLIGHTS - Explore the world's last great wilderness in the company of a team of top naturalists celebrating Lindblad's 50+-year heritage in Antarctica. - ► View magnificent mountains and huge glaciers.
-On shore, observe thousands of penguins: gentoo, Adélie, and chinstrap. - ► Cruise aboard sturdy Zodiac landing craft in search of wildlife. - ► Kayak in protected waters, paddling as penguins swim nearby. - November departures on all ships offer the possibility to cross-country ski and snowshoe-on the frozen sea ice. - ► Two days prior in warm Buenos Aires or Santiago?
+JOURNEY TO ANTARCTICA: THE WHITE CONTINENT 14 DAYS/11 NIGHTS-ABOARD NATIONAL GEOGRAPHIC EXPLORER AND NATIONAL GEOGRAPHIC ORION PRICES FROM: \$13,890 to \$31,730 (See page 45 for complete National Geographic Explorer prices; see page 47 for National Geographic Orion prices.)
+Book by Jan.
+15, 2019 to guarantee prices for Nov.
+2020-Feb.
+2021 departures. raveling aboard the state-of-the-art National Geographic Explorer or National Geographic Orion, encounter the spectacular Antarctic Peninsula and the surrounding islands and waterways.
+Glide around enormous icebergs by Zodiac, photograph the penguin colonies, and kayak in complete tranquility.

+EXPEDITION HIGHLIGHTS - Explore the world's last great wilderness in the company of a team of top naturalists celebrating Lindblad's 50+-year heritage in Antarctica. - View magnificent mountains and huge glaciers.
+On shore, observe thousands of penguins: gentoo, Adélie, and chinstrap. - Cruise aboard sturdy Zodiac landing craft in search of wildlife. - Kayak in protected waters, paddling as penguins swim nearby. - November departures on both ships offer the possibility to cross-country ski and snowshoe-on the frozen sea ice. - Two days prior in warm Buenos Aires or Santiago?
 Or time post-voyage at Easter Island or Iguazu Falls?
 Call to discuss options or visit expeditions.com/antarcticaext EXPERIENCE & EXPERTISE